bbradt/dfncluster/README.md

 This result was attributed to being due to random error, and was disregarded.

 After establishing the baseline AUC scores, we performed clustering and beta feature generation for the simulated Gaussian datasets.
-Using these reduced datasets we, trained across the same classifiers to generate the results below.
+Using these clustered and reduced datasets, we trained across the same classifiers to for each clustering algorithm (K-Means, Gaussian Mixture Model, Bayesian Gaussian Mixture Model, DBSCAN, and Hierarchical) to generate the results below.

 | Clustering Algorithm | Multilayer Perceptron | Nearest Neighbors | SVM             | Random Forest | Extra Trees   | Gradient Boost  | Logistic Regression | Passive Aggressive Classifier | Perceptron      | Gaussian Process | Ada Boost         | Voting            | Bernoulli Naive Bayes | Bagging           | Decision Tree     |